usnistgov/spectrumdb/README.rst

 Command line interface
 +++++++++++++++++++++++

-The tool provides command line as well as GUI based interfaces.
-The command line interface for populating the DB is called populatedb.
+The command line interface for configuring and populating the DB is called populatedb.
 You can look at the options using populatedb  -help etc.
 All the functionality of the command line interface is also available via the GUI.